All Episodes

 But they've since become friends.

-I think I I've played a part in reconciling these guys.
+I think I played a part in reconciling these guys.

-I don't think Bortson and Sluggo ever got over the denture cream thing and the depends and everything else they sent them.
+I don't think Borts and Sluggo ever got over the denture cream thing and the depends and everything else they sent them.

 It was horrible.

-I mean, it was a it was a blare knuckles bloody brawl.
+I mean, it was a bare knuckles bloody brawl.

-So Nate Silver is suggesting, and he wrote in a tweet that oh, guys like Hannity are ignoring the polls.
+Now, I remembered my original point, which I started out with, which was, all right, so Nate Silver is suggesting, and he wrote in a tweet that, oh, guys like Hannity are ignoring the polls.

 I'm looking at the polls realistically.

-And I would say I think it's a little less than that because of, for example, the LA Times tracking poll today has Clinton 44.0 and Trump down 0.6 at 43.4.
+And I think it's a little less than that because of, for example, the L.A.
+Times tracking poll today has Clinton 44.0 and Trump down 0.6 at 43.4.

 Rasmussen and Zodby both have this as a two-point race.